You should consider Cloudflare workers

 Local development is equally as smooth.
 Miniflare is bundled with Wrangler, and runs your Workers locally, emulating the necessary service bindings the code may depend on.

-The overall flow is refreshingly simple: you write some code, run it locally, push it out globally, done.
+The overall flow is refreshingly simple: write some code, run it locally, push it out globally, done.

 For a concrete example, I recently rewrote a small personal project to run in Workers.